Curry served with rice is the most popular type of curry in Japan.

 - Fry for around 10 minutes, until soft.

-- Add cumin, turmeric, and curry powder, and then fry for around one minute, or you get the fragrant.
+- Add cumin, turmeric, and curry powder, and then fry for around one minute, until you smell the fragrance.

 - Add the potatoes, carrots, frozen peas, eggplant, coconut milk, carrots, tamari, stock cube, and agave syrup, and ensure that you add enough water to cover.